revaturelabs/interviewquestions/Python/Python-Classes and Objects/Iterators.md

 ---
 7. What is the use of iter() method in python?

-- a) It is used to initialize an object.
+a) It is used to initialize an object.
-- b) It is used to throw an error.
+b) It is used to throw an error.
-- c) It is used to return an iterator.
+c) It is used to return an iterator.
-- d) None of the above.
+d) None of the above.
 <details><summary> <b>Show Answer</b> </summary>

-Option c) is correct
+> Option c)
 <details><summary> <b>Explanation</b> </summary>

 > It returns an iterator and converts an iterable to an iterator.